journal-club/wiki-data/fests/atmos/events.md

 ### Cataclysmic Deduction
 Get your detective instincts rolling as you set out on the way to solve the mystery behind an industrial mishap.
 Put yourself into the workers’ shoes, get that feeling of working in an industry and tell us how you would have acted in order to prevent the mishap and save your friends and family in such a grim situation.
 But be careful: as you've set your feet in that gigantic industry!
 For more details ,[See this page](/fests/atmos/events/cataclysmic-deduction)
 ### Beam It
 Civil Engineering is a about building- creating.
 Getting out there and getting your hands dirty.
 But it’s also about precision and technique.
 So, combine your knowledge of structural design and the science of mix design in this event.
 Beam It!
 Create your own structure out of scratch!
 You have the leeway to customize the material proportions as you wish, to design a structure that withstands more load than your competitors.
 So get your teammates and be ready to brainstorm and create!
-For more details , [See this page](/fests/atmos/events/BeamIt)
+For more details, [visit this page](/fests/atmos/events/BeamIt)